w3c/publ-wg/WorkMode/index.md

 #### Teleconferences
 {: #telco}

 Teleconferences are held weekly at a time agreed upon by the group.
-The meeting, and its agenda, is announced **at least 24 hours** before the meeting begins.
-Minutes are taken for every meeting that are automatically published after the meeting in a provisional format and a more readable, cleaned-up format is published within 24 hours after the meeting ends.
+The meeting and its agenda is announced **at least 24 hours** before the meeting begins.
+Minutes are taken for every meeting and are automatically published after the meeting in a provisional format.
+A more readable, cleaned-up format is published within 24 hours after the meeting ends.
 These minutes are considered as “Drafts” until they are approved at the next teleconference when they become official.

 The charter also says that:

 > …any resolution (including publication decisions) taken in a face-to-face meeting or teleconference will be considered provisional.
 A call for consensus (CfC) will be issued for all resolutions (for example, via email and/or web-based survey), with a response period from one week to 10 working days, depending on the chair's evaluation of the group consensus on the issue.
 If no objections are raised on the mailing list by the end of the response period, the resolution will be considered to have obtained consensus as a resolution of the Working Group.

 By default, publication of the draft meeting minutes are considered as a call for consensus for any formal resolution therein.
-However, depending on the assessment and the importance of a specific resolution at hand, the chairs may issue an more explicit CfC by email when, for example, the issue requires more details and explanations.
+However, depending on the assessment and the importance of a specific resolution at hand, the chairs may issue an more explicit CfC by email when  the issue requires more details and explanations.

 #### Face-to-face meetings
 For Face-to-face meetings, there **should** be **8 weeks** notice of the city and date/time.
 Exact venue information is not required so early, but it is helpful especially in large cities so people traveling can get appropriate accommodation.
 The chairs and staff can help organize invitations for people who need them to obtain a visa, given sufficient notice.